Beautiful kitchen colour schemes to give your cooking space a fresh new look

 Kitchen colour schemes

-When choosing your kitchen colour schemes, you can't go wrong by following colour theory.
+When choosing your kitchen colour scheme, you can't go wrong by following colour theory.
 Complementary colours are opposite each other on the colour wheel and will create a strong contrast with a vibrant feel, while colours that are near each other on the wheel will give your scheme a more relaxed vibe.

-'Once you’ve chosen your main kitchen colour, assess whether it’s warm toned or cool toned,' advises colour expert Annie Sloan.
+'Once you’ve chosen your main kitchen colour, assess whether it’s warm or cool toned,' advises colour expert Annie Sloan.
 'Then pick a complementary colour in the opposite tone and add accents around the space.
 This will emphasise your main shade whilst bringing a little va va voom to the heart of your home!'

 1. Paint it white